 USF fires coach Charlie Strong after 3-season slide

-South Florida has fired coach Charlie Strong after three seasons in which the Bulls won fewer games each year.
+South Florida fired coach Charlie Strong on Sunday after three seasons in which the Bulls won fewer games each year.

+“I have tremendous respect for Coach Strong and his dedication to recruiting and developing young men of talent and character and leading them with integrity.
+He has represented USF with dignity and class and we wish Coach and his family the very best,” USF athletic director Michael Kelly said in a statement.

 The former Texas and Louisville coach was hired by USF to replace Willie Taggart after the 2016 season.
-He led the Bulls to a 10-2 record in that first year behind star quarterback Quinton Flowers.
+Strong led the Bulls to a 10-2 record in that first year in Tampa behind star quarterback Quinton Flowers.
 After starting 7-0 in 2018, the Bulls ended the season with six straight losses, and this season has been filled with lopsided losses.

 The 59-year-old Strong, who was a longtime defensive coordinator in the Southeastern Conference with plenty of recruiting ties to the state of Florida, is 74-53 overall in 10 seasons as a head coach.